thorbjornium/Software-Manual/src/powershell_scripts.md

-# Scripts
+# Powershell Scripts

 <!-- toc -->

 <br>

+## Usage

 Copy and Paste the scripts into your PowerShell profile.
 To open your PowerShell profile in VS Code type `code $Profile`.
+To open in Notepad type `notepad $profile`

 Most scripts require additional software.
 Install the following software if you do not have it already:

 {{#tabs global="install"}}